Starvation

 According to the World Health Organization (WHO), hunger is the single gravest threat to the world's public health.
 The WHO also states that malnutrition is by far the biggest contributor to child mortality, present in half of all cases.
 Undernutrition is a contributory factor in the death of 3.1 million children under five every year.
-Figures on actual starvation are difficult to come by, but according to the Food and Agriculture Organization, the less severe condition of undernourishment currently affects about 842 million people, or about one in eight (12.5%) people in the world population.
+The results also demonstrates that as global hunger levels have stabilized, however, despite some progress in specific areas such as stunting and exclusive breastfeeding, an alarming number of people still face food insecurity and malnutrition.
+In fact, the world has been set back 15 years, with levels of undernourishment similar to those in 2008-2009, with between 713 and 757 million people undernourished in 2023, and over 152 million more than in 2019 when the mid-range was 733 million.

 The bloated stomach represents a form of malnutrition called kwashiorkor.
 The exact pathogenesis of kwashiorkor is not clear, as initially it was thought to relate to diets high in carbohydrates (e.g. maize) but low in protein.
 While many patients have low albumin, this is thought to be a consequence of the condition.
 Possible causes such as aflatoxin poisoning, oxidative stress, immune dysregulation, and altered gut microbiota have been suggested.
 Treatment can help mitigate symptoms such as the pictured weight loss and muscle wasting, however prevention is of utmost importance.

 Without any food, humans usually die in around 2 months.
-There was a surprising case when someone survived 382 days.
-Lean people can usually survive with a loss of up to 18% of their body mass.
-Obese people can tolerate more, possibly over 20%.
-Females survive longer than males.
+There was a case when someone survived over a year (382 days) under medical supervision.
+Lean people can usually survive with a loss of up to 18% of their body mass; obese people can tolerate more, possibly over 20%.
+Females may survive longer than males due to their higher body fat content at the same BMI.